 Keep it Safe

 Storing foods safely is also important and will help to reduce the risk of foodborne illness.
-Perishable foods, like poultry, should be refrigerated within two hours and within one hour if the temperature is above 90 degrees.
+Perishable foods, like poultry, should be refrigerated.
+After grocery shopping or meals, refrigerate poultry within two hours or within one hour if the temperature is above 90 degrees.
 The same is true for leftovers when eating out, and they should be reheated to 165° F and eaten within three to four days.